-The internship opportunities posted have been deemed

-appropriate learning experiences.
-Students who place conditions on their internship (e.g. geographic) must realize that their options will be reduced.
+All co-op terms are a requirement of the degree program and the co-op opportunities posted have been deemed appropriate learning experiences.
+Students who place conditions on their co-op term (e.g. geographic) must realize that their options will be reduced.
 However, students should not apply for positions they are not willing to accept.

-Securing a Work Term
+Peak Period for Securing a Work Term